-In this post I will show and demonstrate how you can model your logical network in Virtual Machine Manager to support Converged Network fabric (NIC teaming, QoS and virtual network adapters).
+In this article, we will show how you can model your logical network in Virtual Machine Manager (VMM) to support Converged Network fabric (NIC teaming, QoS, and virtual network adapters).

-Before we get started, what is converged network?
+Before we get started, what is a converged network?

-As we discussed in a previous post on how to Isolate DPM Traffic in Hyper-V by leveraging the converged network on the Hyper-V host were combining multiple physical NICs with NIC teaming, QoS and vNICs, we can isolate each network traffic and sustaining network resiliency if one NIC failed as shown in below diagram:
+As discussed in a previous post on how to Isolate DPM Traffic in Hyper-V by leveraging the converged network on the Hyper-V host were combining multiple physical NICs with NIC teaming, QoS, and vNICs, we can isolate each network traffic and sustain network resiliency if one NIC failed as shown in below diagram:

 More information about QoS Common PowerShell Configurations can be found here.